 It’s important to check your credit report regularly, and make sure that the information is updated and accurate.
 Millions of Americans have errors in their credit reports, and those errors can hurt your credit score.
 So be sure that you’re well aware of what’s in your report in case you need to dispute any incorrect information.

 Federal law allows you access to one free credit report per year from bureaus like Equifax, Experian and TransUnion.
-You can also sign up with Bankrate to get a free copy of your credit report, along with expert advice to help you improve your credit score.

 Knowing how your credit score works, accessing it and monitoring it consistently is just as important as the score itself.
 The more you know about your credit score, the better equipped you’ll be to improve it and reap all of the associated benefits.